Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Approximating solutions

-{\bf (Step 4).} In this step, we formalize the infinitesimal description outlined before by shrinking the mesh size of $D_m$, that is, by passing $m\lra\infty$, and then work with the limiting objects.
-To use our observation in (Step 3), we fix a choice of a countable dense subset $\{\phi_n\}$ of $L^2(\R)$.
+\begin{longlist}[\textit{Step} 4.] \item[\textit{Step} 4.]
+In this step, we formalize the infinitesimal description outlined before by shrinking the mesh size of $D_m$, that is, by passing $m\lra \infty$, and then work with the limiting objects.
+To use our observation in step~3, we work with a fixed countable dense subset $\{ \phi_n\}$ of $L^2(\R)$.

-We have constructed in (Step 1) random elements $\mc X^m$ and $\mc Y^m$ and hence determined the laws
+We have constructed in step~1 random elements $\mc X^m$ and $\mc Y^m$, and hence determined the laws

 as probability measures on a countably infinite product of Polish spaces.
-More precisely, our choice of the Polish spaces is through the following identifications.
-We identify $X$ as a random element taking values in the closed subset of $D\big(\R_+,\C_\rap(\R)\big)$ consisting of paths having continuity over each interval $[s_i,s_{i+1})$ for $i\in \Bbb Z_+$, with a similar identification applied to $Y$ (cf. Proposition 5.3 and Remark 5.4 of \cite{EK}).
-We identify each coordinate $X^{m,i}$ of $\mathcal X^m$ as a random element taking values in $C\big([s_i,\infty),\C_\rap(\R)\big)$, with a similar identification applied to $\mathcal Y^m$.
-By (Step 3), we identify $W$ as the infinite-dimensional vectors $\left(W(\phi_1),W(\phi_2),\cdots,\right)$ whose coordinates are $C(\R_+,\R)$-valued random elements.
-Finally, the identifications of the infinite-dimensional vectors $(x_i)$ and $(y_i)$ are plain.
+More precisely, our choice of the Polish spaces is through the following identifications of state spaces.
+We identify $X$ as a random element taking values in the closed subset of $D (\R_+,\C_\rap(\R) )$ consisting of paths having continuity over each interval $[s_i,s_{i+1})$ for $i\in\mathbb Z_+$ (recall $s_0=0$), with a similar identification applied to $Y$ (cf. Proposition 5.3 and Remark 5.4 of \cite{EK}).
+By step~3, we identify $W$ as the infinite-dimensional vectors $ (W(\phi_1),W(\phi_2),\ldots)$ whose coordinates are $C(\R _+,\R)$-valued random elements.
+Similarly, $V^{X,i}$ and $V^{Y,i}$ are infinite-dimensional vectors of $C([s_i,\infty),\R)$ and $C([t_i,\infty),\R)$-valued random elements.
+We identify each coordinate $X^{m,i}$ of $\mathcal X^m$ as a random element taking values in $C ([s_i,\infty),\C_\rap(\R) )$, with a similar identification applied to $\mathcal Y^m$.
+Finally, the Polish spaces for the infinite sequences $\{x_i\}$ and $\{y_i\}$ are obvious.

-We make an observation for the sequence of laws in (\ref{dis:jlaw}).
-Note that $\ms L(\mc X^m)$ does not depend on $m$, because, by (\ref{eq:extlaw}), any of its $i$-th coordinate $X^{m,i}$ is a super-Brownian motion with starting measure $\psi(\1)J^{x_i}_\vep$ and started at $s_i$ and the coordinates are independent.
+We make an observation for the sequence of laws in (\ref{disjlaw}).
+Note that $\ms L(\mc X^m)$ does not depend on $m$, because, by (\ref {eqextlaw}), any of its $i$th coordinate $X^{m,i}$ is a super-Brownian motion with initial measure $\psi(\1)J^{x_i}_{\varepsilon}$ and started at $s_i$, and the coordinates are independent.
 Similarly, $\ms L(\mc Y^m)$ does not depend on $m$.
-This implies that the sequence of laws in (\ref{dis:jlaw}) is tight in the space of probability measures on the above infinite product of Polish spaces.
+This implies that the sequence of laws in (\ref{disjlaw}) is tight in the space of probability measures on the above infinite product of Polish spaces.
 Hence, by taking a subsequence if necessary, we may assume that this sequence converges in distribution.
 By Skorokhod's representation, we may assume the existence of the vectors of random elements in the following display as well as the almost-sure convergence therein: